scalawithcats/scala-with-cats/src/raw/applicatives/builder.md

 ```

 The `|@|` operator, better known as a "tie fighter",
-wraps values in an intermediate "cartesian builder" object.
+creates an intermediate "builder" object that provides
-This has several useful methods,
+several methods for combining the parameters
-including the `tupled` method seen above.
+to create useful data types.

 ### Zipping Values and Building Builders